 The open enrollment period for 2022 coverage ran from November 1, 2021 through January 15, 2022.

 Outside of that open enrollment period, residents need a qualifying event in order to enroll in coverage or make a change to their plan.
 It’s also still possible to enroll in coverage for 2021 if you have received unemployment compensation in 2021.

-Premera and Moda are the only insurance companies currently offering coverage in the Alaska health insurance marketplace.
+For 2022, there are only two insurance companies currently offering coverage in the Alaska health insurance marketplace:

 Premera was the only insurer offering coverage in Alaska’s individual market from 2017 through 2019.
 But the market is much more stable than it once was – largely as a result of the state’s new reinsurance program.

 As a result of the more stable market environment, Moda returned to Alaska’s exchange in 2020 in the Anchorage area, and expanded their coverage area for 2021 to include Fairbanks North Star Borough, Ketchikan Gateway County, and Prince of Wales Hyder County.
 Premera’s plans continue to be available statewide.